sateesh3048/ruby_design_patterns/behavioural_patterns/template_method_pattern/readme.md

 house are –
 1. building foundation,
 2. building pillars,
+3. building roofs
-3. building walls
+4. building walls
-4. and windows.
+5. and windows.

 The important point is that the we can’t change the order of execution because we can’t build windows before building the foundation.
 So in this case we can create a template method that will use different methods to build the house.